jfreeze/PhoenixProject.obsidian/new_phoenix_project.md

 # New Phoenix Project Setup with TailwindCSS

-Note, these install instructions modify the default Phoenix project by opting to use PostCSS instead of SASS.
-If you choose to use SASS, you can ignore the file renaming instructions, but may have to install a sass-loader.
+Note, these install instructions modify the default Phoenix project by opting to use PostCSS instead of Sass.
+If you choose to use Sass, you can ignore the file renaming instructions, but will need to install sass-loader and add it to `assets/webpack.config.js`.

 ### Ensure Latest Version of Phoenix
 `mix local.hex`